 - 1 teaspoon smoked paprika

 - 1 teaspoon kosher salt, plus more to taste

 - 1 teaspoon ground black pepper, plus more to taste

 - 1/4 cup light or medium amber maple syrup

 - 1 tablespoon Worcestershire sauce

-- 5 slices of bacon, chopped (or more if you prefer)
+- 5 slices of bacon, chopped (optional - or 1/4 cup olive oil)

 - 1 large parsnip, chopped parsnips (about 2 cups)

 - 1 medium onion, chopped (about 1 1/2 cups)